curvegrid/go-ethereum-wiki/Go-ethereum-management-API's.md

 # How to
 It is possible to specify the set of API's which are offered over an interface with the `--${interface}api` command line argument for the go ethereum daemon.
 Where `${interface}` can be `rpc` for the `http` interface or `ipc` for an unix socket on unix or named pipe on Windows.

-For example, `geth --ipcapi "admin,eth,miner" --rpcapi "eth,web3"` will
+For example, `geth --ipcapi "admin,eth,miner" --rpcapi "eth,web3" --rpc` will
 * enable the admin, official DApp and miner API over the IPC interface
 * enable the eth and web3 API over the RPC interface